When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: How does source text generation impact self-bias?

-We hypothesize that the one attribution of self-bias is the lack of diversity in the generated source texts.
-To investigate this, we conducted an ablation study on source texts using our established within-model similarity metric.
-As defined in \Cref{eqn:similarity} ($M_A=M_B$), a high within-model similarity score indicates a model's tendency to repeat its own content and style, even when prompted for diverse topics, thereby generating less diverse texts.
-For each of the three LLMs, we selected three subsets of $50$ source texts from the total $200$: those with high within-model similarity (representing low lexical diversity), those with low within-model similarity (representing high lexical diversity), and a randomly selected subset for control.
+We hypothesize that the lack of diversity in generated source texts is a key contributor to self-bias, and test this by conducting an ablation study using our within-model similarity metric.
+As defined in \Cref{eqn:similarity} (with $M_A{=}M_B$), a high within-model similarity score indicates a model's tendency to repeat its own content patterns.
+For each of the three LLMs, we selected three subsets of $50$ source texts from the total $200$: those with the highest within-model chrF@K similarity (representing the least lexically diverse texts), those with the lowest similarity (representing the most diverse texts), and a randomly selected subset as a control.

-\Cref{tab:diversity_self_bias} demonstrates that source texts corresponding to high within-model similarity (Max chrF) consistently exhibit the highest self-bias across all three LLMs, surpassing the bias observed in the random $50$-sample baseline.
-Conversely, source texts with low within-model similarity (Min chrF) consistently lead to reduced or comparable self-bias compared to random and the Max chrF subset.
-This compellingly suggests that generating more diverse source texts can mitigate self-bias.
+\Cref{tab:diversity_self_bias} demonstrates that source texts with high within-model similarity (Max chrF) consistently exhibit the highest self-bias across all three LLMs, surpassing the bias observed in the random $50$-sample baseline.
+Conversely, source texts with low within-model similarity (Min chrF) consistently lead to reduced or comparable self-bias relative to the random control.
+This pattern confirms that \textbf{generating more diverse source texts can mitigate self-bias}, pointing toward a practical avenue for improving \llmbench reliability.